aaronjconway/obsidian-git-test/markdown-syntax.md

-here is a test
+here is another test.
-Here is an edit from the github website. testing how we are going to resolve divergent branches
+Here is an edit ebsite. testing how we are going to resolve divergent branches beans

 [[test]]